-“Phone insurance is a specialist policy that can cover the cost of or reduce the amount you repay to replace or repair your mobile phone.”
+“Mobile phone insurance is a specialist policy that covers the cost of replacing or repairing your mobile device.”

 In the event that your phone is lost, damaged, or stolen, most phone insurance policies will have you covered.
 You may also find that you have to pay an Excess Fee, dependent on the policy you chose.
 Excess fees typically range between £50 to £100 but can be more.

 What Does Phone Insurance Cover?